 A septorhinoplasty is an operation to improve the appearance of your nose and how you breathe.
-You should have realistic expectations about the results.

 The operation and treatment information on this page is published under license by Healthdirect Australia from EIDO Healthcare Australia and is protected by copyright laws.
 Other than for your personal, non-commercial use, you may not copy, print out, download or otherwise reproduce any of the information.
 The information should not replace advice that your relevant health professional would give you.

 For more on how this information was prepared, click here.

 Learn more here about the development and quality assurance of healthdirect content.